cstohlmann/oea-intune-module/powerbi/readme.md

 The Intune module template consists of 1 reporting page:

 <strong> Device Access Page</strong>: Education leaders can use this page to get a real time view of student use of devices especially outside physical school to ensure all students have sufficient ‘digital access’ for learning.
+ - Total Device Count Enrolled on Intune - description of visual
- - visual 1 name - description of visual
+ - Count of Devices with Activity Signals by Date - description of visual
- - visual 2 name - description of visual
+ - Access to Devices Outside of School Hours - description of visual
- - visual 3 name - description of visual
+ - Device Activity Signals Grouped by Students and Devices - description of visual
- - visual 4 name - description of visual
+ - Device Ownership - description of visual - description of visual

 ![image](https://github.com/cstohlmann/oea-intune-module/blob/0b36a9e9d2e194956049073f840eff3f7b690be6/docs/images/Intune%20PowerBI%20Dashboard.png)